AmanSCoder/MQ135/README.md

 1) Then add atleast 10 points on the line of the particular gas whose factors are needed to be calculated.
 1) Go to ‘view data’.
 1) Now you will get the coordinates of those points for a particular gas.
-1) Now use this website to fit the data points into the power regression and generate the scaling and exponential factor-<https://www.statology.org/power-regression-calculator/>
+1) Now use [this website](https://www.statology.org/power-regression-calculator/) to fit the data points into the power regression and generate the scaling and exponential factor.

 These obtained values for each gas are used to calculate PPM concentrations.